ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 …ultimately, ClickUp becomes the external “brain” of your business, freeing you and your team to focus on higher-value tasks.

-As a Vetted ClickUp Consultant, I’ve dedicated years (and 200+ YouTube ClickUp tutorials!) to unpacking this framework.
-I won’t attempt to recreate all of that here.
+I’ve dedicated years (and 100+ YouTube ClickUp tutorials!) to unpacking this framework.
+I won’t attempt to recreate all of that here!

 1. Define Processes & Workflows